 The number of shows in Butterfield’s series had begun to diminish after 2013.
 Butterfield shared news about upcoming shows with a mailing list of people who had bought tickets for previous shows, and I have a vague recollection in one of those dispatches in 2014 or ’15 that Butterfield told us that he was having trouble finding a static venue to stage future shows.

 When I was photographing the series on a semi-regular basis, almost all the shows were being presented at the Wheeler Arts Community building, a converted factory, a block west of Shelby Street in Indy's Fountain Square neighborhood south of Downtown.
 To my recollection, Butterfield never told recipients on the mailing list why Wheeler was no longer a viable, dependable option.
+(Added 04/08/25: Wheeler has since been redeveloped into a residential facility, Wheeler Lofts, 1035 Sanders St.)

 So when I read the recent news about Butterfield (shown in the lead-off and above photos) trying to establish a series in Greenfield, I went online to see what I could find out about what happened to the Indy Acoustic Cafe Series.
 What I learned was not surprising, I suppose, but it did sadden me.

 It turns out Butterfield had shuttered the series in 2017, the same year I left Indy.
-The series' website remains active, but there is little information there except a link that brings up a long list of all the artists who had performed in the series over its almost 20 years.
+The series’ website remains active, but there is little information there except a link that brings up a long list of all the artists who had performed in the series over its almost 20 years.
+(As of March 2025, the cafe series appears to have been revived — at least to a limited extent — as per the series’ website accessible through the link in the second paragraph of this post.)

 The Indy Acoustic Cafe Series launched in January 1998 with shows staged at the former Rehearsal Studio Productions on South Keystone Avenue, just southwest of the avenue's exit off I-65.
 I don't remember reading or hearing about the series until more than a decade later.
-As I mentioned above, by the time I started dropping in on shows, Butterfield was now staging shows at Wheeler Arts Community.
+As I mentioned above, by the time I started dropping in on shows, Butterfield was now staging the performances at Wheeler Arts Community.

 Among artists the series had hosted through the years are a few you might recognize: Tom Rush, Rory Block, David Lindley, Ellis Paul, John Gorka, Jonathan Edwards, Nils Lofgren, Shawn Mullins, Craig Fuller, Paul Barrere and Fred Tackett (think Little Feat), Loudon Wainright III, Freedy Johnston, Darden Smith, Vance Gilbert, David Wilcox, Nicholas Barron, Amy Speace and Patti Larkin.
 And that's just scratching the surface.
+I saw and photographed many of those in their later performances in the series.

 I stumbled upon the series in April 2010 when I saw a blurb in the Indy media promoting an upcoming show by Rory Block, a folk blues artist with whose work I had become familiar in recent years.
 I attended that show and more than a dozen others, mostly in 2011 and 2012, with two more in 2013 and my last one in 2015.

 The retrospective below is presented in chronological order.
-If you're a regular visitor to this blog going back to 2010 or thereabouts, you've seen a lot of these photos before.
-But there are a few that are new to Photo Potpourri
+If you're a regular visitor to this blog going back to 2010 or thereabouts, you’ve seen a lot of these photos before.
+But there are a few that are new to Photo Potpourri.

-Below the collection of performance photos are two extra categories -- one on instrument closeups, the other on audience shots.
+Below the collection of performance photos are two extra categories — one on instrument closeups, the other on audience shots.

 RORY BLOCK, April 10, 2010